Sorry, you need to enable JavaScript to visit this website.

 Young people and the world of work

-In the NSIS 2030 it is also stated that there are differences in employment according to
+In the NSIS 2030 it is also stated that there are differences in employment according to age, educational attainment, employment circumstances and ethnicity.

 LGBT youth in Hungary

 Progressive thinking and legislation regarding lesbian, gay, bisexual and transgender people were initiated in Hungary in the 2000s, but the trends in political and social recognition and acceptance do not reflect a positive picture.
-The most important policy document regarding LGBT people in Hungary is the Act CXXV of 2003 on Equal Treatment and the Promotion of Equal Opportunities which lists sexual orientation and sexual identity among protected characteristics.
+The most important policy document regarding LGBT people in Hungary is the Act CXXV of 2003 on Equal Treatment and the Promotion of Equal Opportunities, which lists sexual orientation and sexual identity among protected characteristics.
 Although the current Fundamental Law of Hungary does not refer to sexual orientation or identity itself, it forbids any forms of discrimination based on difference.

 Currently, there is no strategy or action plan in Hungary aimed at reducing prejudice related to sexual orientation and sexual identity.
-LGBT youth are still in a more disadvantaged situation on marriage and adoption of children than their heterosexual peers.
+LGBT youth are still in a more disadvantaged situation in marriage and adoption of children than their heterosexual peers.

 Main concepts

-The NSIS 2030 has established a long-term inclusion strategy which aims to change attitudes towards poverty reduction and Roma policy.
-The change of attitude is reflected in articulating solutions which enable practical, effective forms of action to support the inclusion of disadvantaged groups.
-The Hungarian Government aims to integrate
+The NSIS 2030 has established a long-term inclusion strategy that aims to change attitudes towards poverty reduction and Roma policy.
+The change of attitude is reflected in articulating solutions that enable practical, effective forms of action to support the inclusion of disadvantaged groups.
+The Hungarian Government aims to integrate its strategy related to children living in low-income families with; its strategy on Roma issues, and its strategy to support disadvantaged regions.
+Their fundamental goals also include boosting the economy; increasing employment; redefining labour as value; reducing poverty and strengthening social security.